How Do I Begin Getting Out of Debt?

 Create a plan and stick to it

 Whether your creditor puts you on a hardship program, you start a debt management plan with a credit counseling agency, or you create a DIY repayment plan, the key to success is consistency.
-Having a plan is great, but it only works if you follow through month after month.
+Having a plan to eliminate debt is great, but it only works if you follow through month after month.